 The Explorer: a digital marketplace for green technology from Norway, helping to make the planet a better place for all.

-Helene Friis is Head of The Explorer at Innovation Norway, the national investment and innovation agency.
+Helene Friis is Director of Strategic Positioning, Innovation Norway, the national investment and innovation agency.

 How to brand a country?
 Is it even possible to market an entire country?
 How does one do that when there is so much digital noise and positioning is becoming increasingly complex?
 When people have become more skeptical of government communications because of a post-truth world?